uct-cbio/16S-rDNA-decon-pipeline/README.md

 * conta_failures.fa: Is a fasta file of sequences which did not align to biological sample
 * conta_log.txt: Summary of contaminant OTUs which aligned to biological sample sequences.
 # Removing contaminant sequences from biological samples
 Average reads of contaminant OTUs are subtracted from their respective mapped OTUs in the biological sample otu-table.txt (If you are using the uct-cbio-16S-rDNA Nextflow pipeline, the biological sample otu-table is found in folder /nextflow-outdir/otu_picking/).
 If the number of reads in the contaminant OTU is higher than in their respective OTU in the biological sample, then the entire OTU will be removed, otherwise, only the equilavent reads will subtracted.
+The script decont.sh is used for this purpose.